Chunhm/finalproject/README.md

     }
   }
 ```
 This is the code that moves the obstacle, which is a rectangle from right to left.
 It is able to reset to the other side of the screen as well.
 The colors on the pillar interchange between colors in the R, G and B int variables.
+Also you can change the commented out xspeed and make the game more difficult.
 ## Built With

 * [Processing](https://processing.org/) - The IDE used